base-jumper/base-jumper/docs/Programming.md

 ``` cpp
 delay(50);
 ```
 This line inserts a delay (in this case 50ms) between executions of the loop.
 If your control loop is very simple, like this example, then we recommend that you put in a delay.
-If not, the loop is going to executing very quickly and the base board will be flooded with commands that it needs to execute.
+If not, the loop is going to execute very quickly and the base board will be flooded with commands that it needs to execute.
 When the base board receives a circuit command, it makes it its top priority to act on that command and return a response ASAP.
 To achieve this, other less-urgent tasks such as reporting, servicing the terminal, etc, are put aside while the task is executed.
 If you keep throwing circuit instructions at the base board as fast as it can handle it, then the less-urgent tasks that are being put aside will start to pile-up.
 At this point the base board is forced to reduce the priority at which circuit commands are executed so that other tasks have a chance to complete.
 When this happens, you may notice an increase in the time it takes the base-board to respond to commands.
 The base board will effectively 'throttle' the speed at which your control loop runs for you, because the method calls on the circuit handles won't return until the base board has had time to do its own housekeeping.
 It's best to avoid this situation by inserting delays as needed at the end of the control loop, or between large groups of circuit commands that run in quick succession.

-For a more complex control system running computationally-expensive algorithms, the time taken to perform computations may slow down the control loop enough that explicit delays are not required.

 The `delay` function used in this example is part of the standard `Arduino` library.
 You will need to find the equivalent function for the platform you are using.

+For a more complex control system running computationally-expensive algorithms, the time taken to perform computations may slow down the control loop enough that explicit delays are not required.